keyboardDrummer/Miksilo/docs/_docs/grammar/introduction.md

 - `value` has no effect on the syntax, it will produce a value when parsing and consume one while printing.

 #### Regex and map
-This grammar maps integers to their string representation:
+The following grammar maps integers to their string representation:

 ```scala
 new RegexGrammar("""-?\d+""".r).map(